-Keep a few bucks in your old account to minimize the damage.
-If it takes an extra month for your electronic bill to move over, it’s better to pay from the old account than to miss a payment or pay late.
-Late payments on loans can lead to penalty fees (from your bank and your service providers) and even affect your credit scores.
+Keep a small amount in your old account to minimize potential damage.
+If you have to keep your old account open a month longer than you planned, so be it.
+It’s better to pay from the old account than miss a payment or pay late.
+Late payments on loans, in particular, can force you to pay penalty fees, which may even affect your credit score.

-5. Keep your Old Account Open (For a While)
+Keep Your Old Account Open (for a While)

-Take the money: Withdraw any remaining money.
+When all expected debits and credits have cleared in the old account, withdraw any remaining money.
 You can do this in cash (if it’s a small amount) or by requesting a cashier’s check.
-Writing yourself a personal check is not as safe because you might not be able to process the check before your bank closes the account.
+Writing yourself a personal check is not as safe, because you might not be able to process it before your bank closes the account.
 Either way, make it official.
-Give the bank formal instructions so they stop paying interest, producing statements, and charging fees, and tell them where to send any remaining money.
+Give the bank formal instructions so it stops paying interest, producing statements, and charging fees, and tell it where to send any remaining money.